- Class: Mammalia (Mammals)

 - Genera: Loxodonta (African) and Elephas (Asian)

 - Species: africana, cyclotis, and maximus

 - Subspecies: E. maximus indicus (Indian), E. maximus maximus (Ceylon), E. maximus sumatranus (Sumatran)

 Have you “herd”?
 They’re enormous and intelligent, strong and sociable.
 Humans have been impressed by elephants for centuries, simply because they are so big—a male African elephant can weigh up to 7.5 tons (6.8 metric tons)!
 They also amaze us with their long and flexible noses, large and flapping ears, and loose, wrinkly skin.
 There are many stories about elephants—you’ve probably heard of Horton, Babar, and Dumbo.
-Elephants are one of the best-known animals in the world.

-- African elephants have large ears that are shaped like the continent of Africa, both males and females have visible tusks, their skin is very wrinkly, their back is swayed, and the end of their trunk works as if they have two fingers there to help them pick things up.
+- African elephants (both species) have large ears that are shaped like the continent of Africa, both males and females have visible tusks, their skin is very wrinkly, their back is swayed, and the end of their trunk works as if they have two fingers there to help them pick things up.
 African elephants are the largest mammals on land.

 Cool ears!
 An elephant’s ears are a like an air conditioner.
 As elephants flap their ears on a hot day, the blood flowing through the many blood vessels in the ears is cooled.
 If they have just splashed around in a river, all the better!
 This ear flapping behavior cools their large bodies on warm days.

 The skinny on skin.
 The term “pachyderm” is from the Greek word pachydermos, which means “thick skinned,” and this term often refers to elephants, rhinos, and hippopotamuses.